-To identify and protect in the District Plan sites of significant indigenous vegetation or habitat in accordance with the criteria listed in Appendix 3 of the Canterbury Regional Policy Statement and to prevent development which reduces the values of these sites.
+To assess and identify in the District Plan sites areas of significant indigenous vegetation or significant habitats of indigenous fauna in accordance with the criteria listed in the Canterbury Regional Policy Statement and to prevent development which reduces the values of these sites.

-Rural Land use and development, including indigenous vegetation clearance and pastoral intensification, only occurs in a way or at a rate that provides for no net loss of significant indigenous biodiversity values in areas identified as significant.
+Rural LProtect significant indigenous vegetation and significant habitats of indigenous fauna from the adverse effects of land use and development, including indigenous vegetation clearance and pastoral intensification, only occurs in a way or at a rate that provides to ensure there is for no net loss of significant indigenous biodiversity values in areas identified as significant.